Epitaph to a Dog: Background

 The sections above the poem form a memorial eulogy to Boatswain, and introduce the poem.
 Though often assumed to form part of the poem, they were written not by Byron but by his friend John Hobhouse.
 A letter of 1830 by Hobhouse suggests that Byron had planned to use the last two lines of his poem by way of an introductory inscription, but found he preferred Hobhouse's comparison of the attributes of dogs and people.

+The poem was published in the 1809 Imitations and Translations collection and in the 1811 issue of The Scourge magazine.